zenotech/netcdf-c/docs/filters.md

 =============================

-In order to compress a variable, the netcdf-c library must be given two pieces of information:
+In order to compress a variable, the netcdf-c library must be given three pieces of information:
-(1) some unique identifier for the filter to be used and (2) a vector of parameters for controlling the action of the compression filter.
+(1) some unique identifier for the filter to be used, (2) a vector of parameters for controlling the action of the compression filter, and (3) a shared library implementation of the filter.

 The meaning of the parameters is, of course, completely filter dependent and the filter